 The Certificate Program is open to mental health professionals including mental health counselors, social workers, psychiatric nurses, psychologists, psychiatrists, marriage and family therapists, and creative arts therapists.

 Candidates who are experienced practitioners not currently eligible for licensure or students pursuing a course of study leading to a license will also be considered for admission to the Training Program.
 Applicants must submit a written application form.
 Those considered for admission will be invited to a personal interview and asked to submit letters of recommendation.
-The interview fee is $25.
+The non-refundable interview/application fee is $100.

 4) participating in case supervision seminar.
 Trainees who are eligible for licensure in a mental health profession in New York State will receive a Certificate of Completion.
 Those students who are not eligible for licensure will receive a Letter of Attendance.